google/WebFundamentals/src/content/en/tools/workbox/guides/generate-service-worker/workbox-build.md

 will precache all the files in the `build/` directory that match any of the `globPatterns` defined.

-In your webpage, you can register this service worker by adding:
+In your web page, you can register this service worker by adding:

 {% include "web/tools/workbox/guides/_shared/register-sw.html" %}